Competition#

 • Airports.
 Airports are placed uniformly at random within the map.
 A pickup zone is placed on the left side of the map and indicates where cargo are generated, whereas a dropoff zone is defined on the right side of the map indicating where thc cargo must be dropped off.

 • Cargo.
 Cargo are generated in the dropoff zone uniformly at random.
-The delivery deadlines are scaled in relation to the shortest path between it’s location and destination, as well as average shortest path distances between all airports (to account for pickup time).
+The delivery deadlines are scaled in relation to the shortest path between its location and destination, as well as average shortest path distances between all airports (to account for pickup time).

 • Dynamic Events.